-- You can modify the thresholds that parameters must pass to show up on the RMS hotlist and cause alerts.
-Refer to the System Administrator's Guide RMS Enterprise Resource Management Suite for more details. - You can modify which parameters are monitored on a particular Player by modifying the file monitor.xml file.
-This file is located on the Player at C:/data/healthmonitoringservice/monitor.xml.
-You will need to login as administrator with the default password Insp1red!
-Any parameters available in windows perfmon can be monitored along with the built in parameters listed in availablesensors.xml
+- The thresholds that parameters must pass can be modified to show up on the RMS hotlist and cause alerts.
+Refer to the System Administrator's Guide RMS Enterprise Resource Management Suite for more details. - Modify which parameters are monitored on a particular Player by modifying the file monitor.xml file. - This file is located on the Player at C:/data/healthmonitoringservice/monitor.xml. - Login as administrator with the default password Insp1red! - Any parameters available in windows perfmon can be monitored along with the built in parameters listed in availablesensors.xml.